 - Loss of eligibility for federal student aid

 Handle Misdemeanor Charges with a CA PC 19 Lawyer

 A misdemeanor conviction in California could lead to fines and jail time.
 It may also impact your life in other ways.
 Fortunately, you don’t have to just accept a criminal conviction.
 You can take steps to build a defense by contacting a Los Angeles criminal defense lawyer immediately.

 Members of our team are ready to lend you their legal knowledge and experience.
 Reaching out to us for help is easy.
 We’ll keep you up-to-date as we work to build your defense.
 You can count on us to take the necessary steps to get your charges dismissed or reduced further.

 The Simmrin Law Group provides legal assistance if you are accused of an infraction, misdemeanor, or felony.
 We know how to handle wobblers and wobblettes.
 Allow us to take charge of your defense right now.

 Ask a Lawyer About Penal Code 19: Punishment for a Misdemeanor

 You can contact the Simmrin Law Group to learn more about the penalties of a conviction in California under Penal Code 19: Punishment for a Misdemeanor.
-Contact us for help now at (310) 997-4688 or fill out our online contact form.
+Contact us for help now by filling out our online contact form.
 Taking these steps can help you reach a criminal defense lawyer in Los Angeles.